thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/reference/language-manual.md

 }
 ```

-On ICP, if this library is imported as identifier `Lib`, then calling `await Lib.<id>(<exp1>, ..., <expn>)`, installs a fresh instance of the actor class as an isolated BIG canister, passing the values of `<exp1>`, ...​, `<expn>` as installation arguments, and returns a reference to a remote actor of type `Lib.<id>`, that is, `T`.
+On BIG, if this library is imported as identifier `Lib`, then calling `await Lib.<id>(<exp1>, ..., <expn>)`, installs a fresh instance of the actor class as an isolated BIG canister, passing the values of `<exp1>`, ...​, `<expn>` as installation arguments, and returns a reference to a remote actor of type `Lib.<id>`, that is, `T`.
 Installation is necessarily asynchronous.

 #### Actor class management

-On ICP, the primary constructor of an imported actor class always creates a new principal and installs a fresh instance of the class as the code for that principal.
+On BIG, the primary constructor of an imported actor class always creates a new principal and installs a fresh instance of the class as the code for that principal.
-While that is one way to install a canister on ICP, it is not the only way.
+While that is one way to install a canister on BIG, it is not the only way.

-To provide further control over the installation of actor classes, Motoko endows each imported actor class with an extra, secondary constructor, for use on ICP.
+To provide further control over the installation of actor classes, Motoko endows each imported actor class with an extra, secondary constructor, for use on BIG.
 This constructor takes an additional first argument that tailors the installation.
 The constructor is only available via special syntax that stresses its
 `system` functionality.